 1. Provide mental stimulation to reduce boredom

 Dogs get bored, and bored dogs are prone to naughty behaviours.
 Food is one of the best ways to motivate dogs and give them something to do all day.
 After all, dogs in the wild would have spent most of their waking hours thinking about food and looking for it, but it only takes a couple of minutes for a dog to finish a bowl of food and then the boredom sets in.
 Using a snuffle mat means your dog can spend longer foraging for his food, giving him mental stimulation.
+This is especially important in those that can’t have their usual mental stimulation – for instance, those on restricted exercise as part of a recovery program.

 2. Slows down eating to avoid bloat and stomach pain